Higher Order Approximation Rates for ReLU CNNs in Korobov Spaces: Abstract

 \section{Abstract}

-This paper investigates the $L_p$ approximation error for higher order Korobov functions using deep convolutional neural networks (CNNs) with ReLU activation.
+This paper investigates the $L_p$ approximation error for higher order Korobov functions using deep convolutional neural networks (CNNs) with rectified linear unit (ReLU) activation functions.
 For target functions having a mixed derivative of order $m+1$ in each direction, we improve classical approximation rate of second order to $(m+1)$-th order (modulo a logarithmic factor) in terms of the depth of CNNs.
-The key ingredient in our analysis is approximate representation of high-order sparse grid basis functions by CNNs.
+The key ingredients in our analysis include the $L_p$ approximation error of sparse grid functions within higher order Korobov spaces, the precise ReLU product factors decomposition of high-order sparse grid basis functions, and the approximation of polynomials with non-negative bounded input variables by CNNs.
 The results suggest that higher order expressivity of CNNs does not severely suffer from the curse of dimensionality.

-\textbf{Keywords:} Convolutional neural network, Korobov space, Sparse grid, Approximation rate, Curse of dimensionality
+\textbf{Keywords: Convolutional neural network, Korobov space, Sparse grid, Approximation rate, Curse of dimensionality}